Applications open for our October Bootcamp. Start the application by entering your details here.Read More & Apply

 If you're fired up about creating positive change and want to learn how to run thoughtful and powerful campaigns, then Campaign Bootcamp is for you.

-Applications for our July residential training are open now.
-Scroll down to find out more and apply.
+Applications for our October residential training are opening soon.
+Scroll down to find out more and apply!

-Clarifying your campaign’s core values; understanding who has power; identifying goals, objectives, strategies and targets.
+Clarifying your campaign’s values; exploring who holds power; identifying goals, objectives, strategies and targets.

-Analysing strengths and weaknesses of your campaign team; showing care for yourself and your team; how to bring people on board (and retain them).
+Analysing the strengths and weaknesses of your campaign team; showing care for yourself and your team; how to bring people on board (and retain them).

 Rachael is based in Manchester and works for Reclaim, an organisation supporting young people from working class backgrounds to develop their activism skills and become leaders of social change.